 Session 9: Behçet

-Pathogenesis of Behcet's disease: HLA and beyond:
+Pathogenesis of Behcet's disease: HLA and beyond: Ahmed Gül,

-Treatment of Behçet’s uveitis:
+Treatment of Behçet’s uveitis: Yan Guex-Crosier, Lausanne,

-Behçet registry, PED-BD:
+Behçet registry, PED-BD: Isabelle Kone-Paut, Kremlin-Bicêtre,

-Session 12: New developments in auto-inflammation: new
+Coffee break Session 10+11: Abstract presentations Session 12: New developments in auto-inflammation: new diseases and therapeutic targets

-Mark Donath, Zurich Switzerland
+Diabetes and auto-inflammation, Mark Donath, Zurich Switzerland

-Auto-inflammation in the skin, psoriasis:
+Auto-inflammation in the skin, psoriasis: Michel Gilliet, Lausanne,

 New targets for the treatment of auto-inflammatory diseases:

-Session 14: New developments in auto-inflammation: from
+Coffee break Session 13: Late breaking abstracts Congress dinner Session 14: New developments in auto-inflammation: from regulation to biotherapies

 Regulatory cytokines and cells dampening (auto-) inflammation:

-Side effects of biotherapies, novel aspects:
+Side effects of biotherapies, novel aspects: David Isenberg, London,

-Session 15: Difficult case presentations
+Coffee break Session 15: Difficult case presentations

 UNIVERSITE DENIS DIDEROT – PARIS VII FACULTE DE MEDECINE XAVIER BICHAT ANNEE UNIVERSITAIRE 2011-2012 DIPLOME UNIVERSITAIRE D’URODYNAMIQUE TITRES DES MEMOIRES SCIENCES DE BASE 1.
 Continence urinaire = facteurs anatomiques, mécanismes physiologiques 2.
 Le muscle releveur de l’anus – Exploration clinique et para clinique chez la femme 3.
 Innervation vésico-sph